BiswajeetRaut/Web3.0-MarketPlace/README.md

 ## Next.js + Tailwind CSS

 Next.js is a React Production Framework which gives the best developer experience with all the features for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.
+By using Next. js, we're able to do things like server-side rendering, which means the server reads through code and tells the browser what to display on the page.
+Server-side rendering creates faster, more versatile web applications

 ## How To Start